 Stage 2 At Stage 2, according to degree selection, modules are taken which reveal the excitement of such areas as:

 • Astrophysics I

 • Quantum Physics

 Advanced laboratory work develops the skills of planning, carrying out and analysing experiments and simulations, and provides opportunities for deepening understanding of the wide applicability of physics.

-Stage 3 Students will take an approved Erasmus programme of study at a French speaking university or alternatively, an approved placement in a French speaking country.
+Stage 3 Students will take an approved Turing programme of study at a French speaking university or alternatively, an approved placement in a French speaking country.
 Stage 4 At Stage 4, a choice of modules is made to develop in-depth understanding of such areas as:

 • Astrophysics II

 • Nuclear and Particle Physics

 • Quantum Mechanics and Relativity

 People teaching youDr Stuart Sim